-Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source General Government County Attorney N/A Provides Legal representation in litigation filed against and by the County; review and/or prepares contracts; provides advice and support for County Boards and meetings; provides advice and memoranda to the BOCC, County Manager, Constitutional Officers and County Departments; prepares ordinances, resolutions, and other legal documents.
-8 Mandatory Local County Charter County Attorney required as Charter Officer; no other required resources Meets Mandate Level Meets Board Level 100% General Fund FY 12 Ado nted FY 13 Adopted FTE Total as Submitted by Division 8.00 General Fund Budget for Division \$ 848,540 FTE Total as Reflected in FY13 Adopted Budget 8.00 MSTU Fund Budget for Division \$ - \$ Other Funds Budget for Division \$ \$ Budget Total for Division \$ 848,540 \$ 824,373 General Government County Commission N/A The BOCC establishes ploicies that include: setting millage rates necessary to fund operations, setting the budget, enacting new laws, ruling on rezoning applications and other land-use cases, appointing the County Manager and County Attorney.
+111110110 • • Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source General Government County Attorney N/A Provides Legal representation in litigation filed against and by the County; review and/or prepares contracts; provides advice and support for County Boards and meetings; provides advice and memoranda to the BOCC, County Manager, Constitutional Officers and County Departments; prepares ordinances, resolutions, and other legal documents.
+8 Mandatory Local County Charter County Attorney required as Charter Officer; no other required resources Meets Mandate Level Meets Board Level 100% General Fund FY 13 Ado nted FY 14 Adopted FTE Total as Submitted by Division 8.00 General Fund Budget for Division MSTU Fund Budget for Division Other Funds Budget for Division \$ \$ \$ 824,373 - - Budget Total for Division \$ 824,373 \$ 861,820 General Government County Commission N/A The BOCC establishes policies that include: setting millage rates necessary to fund operations, setting the budget, enacting new laws, ruling on rezoning applications and other land-use cases, appointing the County Manager and County Attorney.
 Provides direction for countywide services that include Emergency Management, Animal Services, the Crisis Center, the Cooperative Extension Service, and Victim Service.
 Provides direction for urban services including Fire Protection, Solid Waste, Parks and Recreation, and Road and Bridges.
-Mandatory N/A FSS, County Charter Administrative Code 5 Elected Commissioners; no required level of operating Meets Mandate Level Meets Board Level 100% General Fund FTE Total as Submitted by Division 5.00 General Fund Budget for Division FY 12 Ado \$ pted 516,676 FY 13 Adopted \$ 506,015 FTE Total as Reflected in FY13 Adopted Budget 5.00 MSTU Fund Budget for Division \$ \$ \$ 500,015 TTE Total as Reliected IITT TTS Adopted Budget 5.00 Other Funds Budget for Division Ψ ¢ \$ Budget Total for Division \$ 516,676 T General Government County Manager N/A Serves as the Chief Administrative Officer, per Charter, and liasion to the BOCC, the citizens, Constitutional Offices, elected officials, and County staff.
-The office is responsible for facilitating inter-governmenta relations and implementing the directives and policies of the BOCC.
+Mandatory N/A FSS, County Charter Administrative Code 5 Elected Commissioners; no required level of operating Level Meets Board Level 100% General Fund FTE Total as Submitted by Division 5.00 General Fund Budget for Division FY 13 Adop oted 506,015 FY 14 Adopted \$ 559,703 TTE Total as Submitted by Division 3.00 MSTU Fund Budget for Division \$ \$ Other Funds Budget for Division \$ - \$ Budget Total for Division \$ 506,015 \$ 559,703 General Government County Manager N/A Serves as the Chief Administrative Officer, per the Charter, and liaison to the BOCC, the citizens, Constitutional Offices, elected officials, and County staff.
+The office is responsible for facilitating inter-governmental relations and implementing the directives and policies of the BOCC.
 Provides leadership throughout County Government to ensure the efficient and effective delivery of services to the citizens in accordance with the policies established by the County Commission.
-4.5 Mandatory Local County Charter, Administrative Code County Manager required as Charter Officer; no other required resources Above Mandate Level Above Board Level 100% General Fund Develops and publishes the County Commission's meeting agendas for over 100 regular meetings, special meetings, Commission retreates, and public hearings each year.
-The officecoordinates clergy and speakers appearing before the Commission in addition to coordinating presentations, special facilities or equipment requirements the r Meets Board I I
+5 Mandatory Local County Charter, Administrative Code County Manager required as Charter Officer; no other required resources Above Mandate Level Above Board Level 100% General Fund General Government County Manager Agenda Office Develops the County Commission's meeting agendas for over 100 regular meetings, special meetings, Commission retreats, and public hearings each year.
+The office coordinates speakers, presentations, special facilities or equipment requirements the Commission may have for a meeting.
+1 Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund